Monastery of the Angels

-Daily life in the convent is similar to that in other cloisters throughout the world.
-The sisters typically make bread, cakes, sweets, hosts and wine for the parishes.
-These products are placed near a small opening where people come to pick them up.
+History

-When Archbishop Joseph Cordeiro became archbishop of Karachi in 1958, he invited a community of contemplative nuns to the diocese.
+When Joseph Cordeiro became archbishop of Karachi in 1958, he invited a community of contemplative nuns to establish a community of their Order in the diocese.
 In December 1959, nine nuns from the monastery in Los Angeles arrived in Pakistan to found the monastery in Karachi.
-On July 20, 1968, the convent was moved from Ingle Road to its current location in the Landhi area of Karachi.
+On July 20, 1968, the monastery was moved from Ingle Road to its current location in the Landhi area of Karachi.

-Fr.
-James deSouza was the first Chaplain of the Monastery.
-Later when he became the Rector of the St. Pius X Minor Seminary he used to send his young Seminarians to help the sisters whenever they had some difficult work like cleaning of the Retreat House, a special planting project in the garden, or other heavy jobs.
-The sisters in turn supplied them with home – made jam, bakery goods, and fruits and vegetables from their garden.
+James deSouza was the first chaplain of the monastery.
+Later, when he became the Rector of St. Pius X Minor Seminary, he used to send his young seminarians to help the nuns whenever they had some difficult work, like cleaning of the Retreat House, a special planting project in the garden, or other heavy jobs.
+The nuns in turn supplied them with homemade jam, bakery goods, and fruits and vegetables from their garden.

 On December 20, 2009 the Monastery celebrated the 50th anniversary of its beginning in Pakistan.
-However, there had been no one joining their number in ten years.
-Archbishop Evarist Pinto of Karachi, celebrated a special Mass at the monastery chapel, concelebrated with Bishop Max John Rodrigues of Hyderabad, Karachi Vicar General Father Arthur Charles, and 17 other priests.
+However, there had been no one joining their numbers in ten years.
+Evarist Pinto of Karachi, celebrated a special Mass at the monastery chapel, concelebrated with Max John Rodrigues of Hyderabad, Karachi Vicar General Arthur Charles, and 17 other priests.

-In 2013 all the sisters were Pakistani.
+In 2013 all the nuns were natives of Pakistan.
 In 2016, there were ten professed nuns and two second year novices in the community.